 - Knife for cutting weeds

-- Weedkiller made from natural ingredients
+- Utilize the WeedKiller made from natural ingredients

 - Herbicide applied at the beginning of the growing season

-Dandelions: How to Naturally Get Rid of Them
+Dandelions: How To Naturally Get Rid Of Them

 Watering the dandelion first and waiting for a few minutes for the moisture to settle is crucial to pulling it out of the ground.
 Then, use a weeding knife to cut along the dandelion’s base twice or three times.
 You can move soil away from the roots of the plant by wiggling the blade.